lbf-ijs/DiffusiveDynamics/README.md

 A set of packages to calculate position-dependent diffusion coefficients in one and two dimensions from collective variables trajectories written in *[Mathematica](http://www.wolfram.com/mathematica/)&#174;*.

 ## Installation
+### Automatic installation
 Download the zip file of the repository (link in the lower right corner).
-Extract the file to any location and evaluate `Install.nb` file (from *Mathematica*), which will install the package automatically.
+Extract the file to any location, open `Install.m` with *Mathematica* and click on the `Run Package` botton in the upper right corner of the notebook.
+This will install and load the `DiffusiveDynamics` package automatically.

+### Manual installation
 The package can also be installed manually.
 Copy the `DiffusiveDynamics` subdirectory to the `$UserBaseDirectory/Applications` directory.
 The full path to the directory can be obtained (and copied to the clipboard)  by running this *Mathematica* commands:

 	userdir = FileNameJoin[{$UserBaseDirectory, "Applications"}]
 	CopyToClipboard[userdir]

+### Installing a C compiler (optional)
 If perfomance is paramount a C compiler can be installed to speed up crucial parts of the package.
 More information about installing a compiler for *Mathematica* can be found [here](http://reference.wolfram.com/mathematica/CCompilerDriver/tutorial/SpecificCompilers.html) (and [here](http://mathematica.stackexchange.com/questions/6897/what-compilers-are-suitable-for-compilationtarget-c) and [here](http://mathematica.stackexchange.com/questions/6897/what-compilers-are-suitable-for-compilationtarget-c)).

-## Quick Start
+## 2D Quick Start
 Tuturials are available in the `Tutorials` folder.
 For the courious here is a quick start (this is a shortened version of `Tutorials/01-QuickStart2D.nb`):